adityalolla/DigitalNomad/README.md

 # DigitalNomad
 Project to host website on S3, setup CDN with AWS CloudFront, interactive visitor count with DynamoDB and AWS Lambda.
-Establish CI/CD Pipeline with build automation tests, deploy the stack using IaC
+Establish CI/CD Pipelines for front and backend with build automation tests, deploy the stack using IaC

 ## Static website hosting with S3